 With BuildingConnected, specialty contractors can manage, track, maintain, and evaluate projects that they’re bidding on and bidding out.
 With insight into ongoing operations and the status of bids, subcontractors have visibility into bidding to drive more successful outcomes.

-The Benefits of Streamlined Bid Management for Subcontractors
+The Benefits of Streamlined Bid Management

 1. Increased visibility and information sharing with everything on one, intuitive interface